weir6360/OperatingSystemProjects_Public/gale_weir_2/readme.txt

     ./a.out input.txt

 notes:
-    This program was tested in a version of ubuntu that included a modern gui.
+    This program was developed in a version of ubuntu that included a modern gui.
-    Random number generation works properly, but as of writing was running into overflow issues with testing the prime number We've run into inconsistencies with children being made in our create_child; sometimes most if not all children are made, other times none of them are.
+    It was tested in the class provided CLI ubuntu build and it still worked fine.
-    We haven't seen a SIGCONT command go through properly, but SIGTSTP and SIGTERM were validated.
+    Random number generation works properly, but prime number checking does not.
+It iterates through numbers but doesn't return actual primes.